aoijs/documentation/guide/begin/using-callbacks.md

 {% endhint %}

 {% hint style="warning" %}
 Each callback is only needed once.
-If you have callbacks multiple times all their commands will be executed multiple times.
+If you have callbacks listed multiple times, all their commands will be executed multiple times.
 {% endhint %}